-Proceedings were typically withdrawn when attendance had improved sufficiently to justify withdrawal, or because it appeared likely that a defence could be established (e.g. illness or disobedience).
+Proceedings were typically withdrawn when attendance had improved sufficiently to justify withdrawal, or because it appeared likely that a defence could be established (for example illness or disobedience).

-Matters not commenced occurred for a range of reasons including not being able to serve court papers, living arrangements for child changing, Family and Community Services removing children, improvement in attendance, and the student moving out of the jurisdiction.
+Matters not commenced occurred for a range of reasons including not being able to serve court papers, living arrangements for child changing, improvement in attendance, and the student moving out of the jurisdiction.